Applying Customer Values to Target Market Segmentation

 A Segmentation Example for Retirement Plan Sponsors

 The target market segmentation example provided below is designed for retirement plan sponsors.
-Retirement plan sponsors include organizations that invest the retirement contributions of public and private investors.
+Retirement plan sponsors include organizations that invest in the retirement contributions of public and private investors.
 Commonly known plan sponsors include CalSTRS (California State Teachers Retirement System) and TIAA-CREF [Teachers Insurance and Annuity Association of America (TIAA) and College Retirement Equities Fund (CREF)].

 Critical Dimensions of 5 Plan Sponsors for the Defined Benefit Market